JoyberryStudios/joyberrystudios.github.io/_posts/2021-02-06-fauxCeramic.md

 This is a tea set that we’ve had on our shelves for about a year.
 We will never use it, but I liked the shape of the teapot and the matching little pots.
 I also know that things look best in threes, so I kept them all.

-I saw [XO MaCenna](https://www.youtube.com/watch?v=o7JgWtepghI&t=743s “MaCenna”) paint ceramic and glass vases so they had a faux ceramic look.
+I saw [XO MaCenna](https://www.youtube.com/watch?v=o7JgWtepghI&t=743s “MaCenna”){:target="_blank"} paint ceramic and glass vases so they had a faux ceramic look.
 I loved them!
 And they seemed so simple!
 So I am following a similar technique.
 If you want to learn more, definitely check out her video!

 ![supplies](/assets/images/blogs/February2021/fauxCeramic/materials.jpg)